 Spoiler for Updates:

-No I don't plan on hosting, yes it's all [Only registered and activated users can see links. ], it's my [Only registered and activated users can see links. ].
+No I don't plan on hosting, yes it's all open source, it's my forever-project.

 Good luck Greg

 Continuing on from my last project I realised that bot decision making itself is relatively straightforward compared to representing the game world in an ai friendly manor.
 Here's the things I've been experiementing with since then.